ANL-CEEESA/powersas.m/doc/about.md

 If you are using **PowerSAS.m** in research work to be published, please include explicit citation of our work in your publication.
 Please place the following entries in your bibliography:

 [1].
-J. Liu, R. Yao, F. Qiu, Y. Liu and K. Sun, "PowerSAS.m – An Open-Source Power System Simulation Toolbox Based on Semi-Analytical Solution Technologies," in IEEE Open Access Journal of Power and Energy, doi: 10.1109/OAJPE.2023.3245040.
+J. Liu, R. Yao, F. Qiu, Y. Liu and K. Sun, "PowerSAS.m – An Open-Source Power System Simulation Toolbox Based on Semi-Analytical Solution Technologies," in IEEE Open Access Journal of Power and Energy, In Press.

 The corresponding BiBTex citations are given below: